About Barrett's oesophagus

 Endoscopic treatments include the following.

-This is an operation to strengthen the valve at the bottom of your oesophagus, preventing further acid reflux.
+This is an operation to strengthen the valve at the bottom of your oesophagus, which prevents further gastro-oesophageal reflux.
 In the operation, your surgeon will wrap the top part of your stomach around the bottom end of your oesophagus.
-Your doctor may recommend this surgery if you have troublesome reflux symptoms and don’t want to take medicines for the rest of your life.
-It may also be an option if you have side-effects from acid-reducing medicines.
+For more information about what’s involved, see Related information.

 Barrett's oesophagus is caused by long-term reflux of acid and bile.
 This is when stomach acid and digestive juices travel upwards from your stomach into the lower part of your oesophagus.

 Usually, stomach acid is kept in your stomach by a muscular valve that stops it from reaching your oesophagus.
 But if you have Barrett's oesophagus, your valve may have become weak or moved out of place, which allows acid to leak upwards.
 Your stomach is protected from digestive juices by a lining of acid-resistant cells.
 But the lining of your oesophagus is different, and it can become inflamed and irritated as it tries to protect itself from damage by reflux.